Prevention and Treatment of Gum Disease North Lakes and Mango Hill

 - Antibiotic Therapy: Just as you’d expect with any kind of infection, antibiotics are frequently used to treat gum infection.
 Your dentist may choose for you to take an antibiotic specifically aimed to help with the gum infection site.

-- Root Planning and Scaling Treatment: This advanced gum infection treatment cleans profoundly between your gums and teeth.
+- Root Planing and Scaling Treatment: This advanced gum infection treatment cleans profoundly between your gums and teeth.

 - Gingivectomy: A gingivectomy is a type of gum infection treatment that includes the removal of gum tissue.